 Healthcare cleaning crews often make the mistake of using the same gloves to clean different rooms.
-Because germ transfer is likely when the same gloves are worn for more than one job, custodial crews should never wear them in the hall or between cleaning duties.
+This increases the likelihood of germ transfer.
+Custodial crews should remove gloves in the hall or between cleaning duties.
 To minimize the risk of bacteria transfer, have crews work from the cleanest areas to the dirtiest.

-Similar care should be applied to the disposal of cleaning solutions.
+Custodians should take similar care when disposing of cleaning solutions.
 When custodians reuse mop water or rags in different rooms, the risk of germ transfer skyrockets.
-Kaivac’s system introduces fresh water and cleaning solution into the machine to maintain superior hygiene levels.
+A Kaivac system introduces fresh water and cleaning solution into the machine to maintain superior hygiene levels.

 Chemical Irritants in Cleaning Supplies

-Beyond surface, restroom, and sink cleaning, custodial crews must be careful not to spread germs through the air when making the rounds in a nursing home.
+Beyond surface, restroom, and sink cleaning, custodial crews should take care not to spread germs through the air when making the rounds in a nursing home.
 The technique of rolling bedsheets away from oneself during cleaning is recommended.
 When removing trash bags, advise your team to tie the bag without releasing the air from inside.
 Germs in the bag could be harmful if the air escapes.

 Soil removal should not come at the expense of residents’ comfort.
 Because seniors sometimes have trouble breathing, it is important to monitor the amount of chemicals used during the cleaning process.
 Harsh, abrasive chemicals could prompt allergic reactions and even inhibit breathing.
-Kaivac’s advanced cleaning systems has been proven to top any other method while using 90 percent less chemical content.
+Kaivac advanced cleaning systems have been proven to top any other method while using 90 percent less chemical.
 Consider it greener, healthier cleaning in a setting that demands it.

 Cleaning a nursing home presents numerous challenges for custodians and administrators alike.
-With Kaivac’s No-Touch Cleaning System at your disposal, your team can remove soil properly at a price any budget can manage.
+With a Kaivac No-Touch Cleaning System at your disposal, your team can remove soil properly at a price any budget can manage.